firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

     Install [Git for Windows](https://git-scm.com/download/win) and [Node.js installer for Windows](https://nodejs.org/dist/latest-v12.x/).

-    > **Note:** For Windows, consider using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) for a better development experience.
+    > **Note:** For Windows, consider using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) so that your development environment is consistent with the production environment.

 ### Step 2: Setting up RSK Local Node